 Bedwetting or Nocturnal Enuresis is a condition in children when they accidentally or involuntarily pass urine during their sleep.
 This condition can happen even if the child has been trained to visit the toilet during such occasions.
 While Bedwetting is not a very serious issue, it can very much become a cause of embarrassment for both parents and children, if the condition prolongs.
-This condition might prevent children from confidently agreeing to spend time with their relatives and friends, especially when it involves overnight stays.
+This condition might prevent children from confidently agreeing to spend time with their relatives and friends,

 Bedwetting is classified under two types.
 They are known as Primary Nocturnal Enuresis and Secondary Nocturnal Enuresis.

 Primary Nocturnal Enuresis is a condition where a child continues to bedwet even after 5 years of age and has never been free from bedwetting for more than 6 months duration.
 This type of Bedwetting is generally due to improper toilet training or occasionally neurological disorders.

 Secondary Nocturnal Enuresis is a condition of Bedwetting in children where they again start to wet the bed, after a period of relief for 6 months or more.
 Psychological conditions and stress related disturbances generally lead to this type of Bedwetting in children.

 Most of the children stop Bedwetting on their own but if the condition persists very frequently even after the child crosses 5 years of age, then it is advisable to take a medical opinion.
 From every parent’s point of view, before seeking a Doctor’s advice, it would be good and advantageous to know the causes of Bedwetting.
 This will surely help in understanding the condition better and have a more confident and fruitful discussion with the Doctors.